 Homework

-Homework will be assigned once every 2 weeks.
+Homework will be assigned once every 2 weeks roughly (Sometimes more often for the Summer section).
 It will be graded, and require substantial work.
 The average student should expect to spend about 15-20 hours per homework.
 Homework assignments will typically be split into two components: a written component and a coding component.
 Note: These components are submitted separately and have different late policies.

 Schedule